Add your Name to our Open Letter to Legislators to Expose the ERA

 the era is about abortion

 In 1982, the ERA fell three states short of ratification to be added as an amendment to the U.S. Constitution.
-However, abortion activists are now afraid that Roe v.
-Wade is going to fall, returning the decision of legal abortion back to the States.
-The National Organization for Women President, Toni Van Pelt, has already admitted, the ERA “is hugely important for reproductive rights, for birth control, for abortion…"
+However, now that Roe v.
+Wade has fallen and returned the decision of legal abortion back to the states, abortion activists are livid and looking for other ways to force abortion back on Americans.
+The National Organization for Women President, Toni Van Pelt, has admitted that the ERA “is hugely important for reproductive rights, for birth control, for abortion…"

 An Open Letter Against

 In the name of helping women, a worthy goal, once again the Equal Rights Amendment (ERA) is advancing where forces with interests that don’t involve women’s true needs will argue that ERA is a solution to a problem it doesn’t address.
 Let us be clear, laws protecting women’s interests will be undercut by the radical language of ERA that strips away from women their unique place in the law.
 Not only will real protections be overwritten by this heavy-handed measure, the most profound change will be creating a constitutional foothold for abortion.

 A vote in favor of ratifying the ERA is a vote to advance the interests of the abortion industry, and it is a vote against women’s interests, weakening their hard-won rights.